On the Erd\H{o}s-Tur\'{a}n additive base conjecture: Ascending, Descending and Stationary Circles of Partition

 \begin{theorem} Let $\mathbb{H}\subset \mathbb{N}$ and $\mathcal{C}(n,\mathbb{H})$ be a CoP.
 If

 with

 then $\mathcal{C}(n,\mathbb{H})$ is ascending at infinitely many spots. \end{theorem}

-\begin{proof} Let $\mathcal{C}(n,\mathbb{H})$ be a CoP and assume to the contrary that there are finitely many spots at which it is ascending.
+\begin{proof} Let $\mathcal{C}(n,\mathbb{H})$ be a CoP and assume to the contrary that there are finitely many \emph{spots} at which it is ascending.
 Let us name and arrange the spots as follows $m_1<m_2<\cdots<m_k$.
-It follows that
+It implies that

 for all $i\geq 1$.
 The upshot is that